Carbon accounting: Corporate/local government standards

-GHG Protocol
+Greenhouse Gas Protocol

-GHG Protocol refers to a group of standards that are the most common in GHG accounting.
-These standards reflect a number of accounting principles, including: relevance, completeness, consistency, transparency, and accuracy.
+GHG Protocol is a group of standards that are the most common in GHG accounting.
+These standards reflect a number of accounting principles, including relevance, completeness, consistency, transparency, and accuracy.
 The standards divide emissions into three scopes.

 Scope 1 covers all direct GHG emissions within a corporate boundary (owned or controlled by a company).
 It includes fuel combustion, company vehicles and fugitive emissions.
 Scope 2 covers indirect GHG emissions from consumption of purchased electricity, heat, cooling or steam.
-At least one third of global GHG emissions are Scope 2.
+As of 2010, at least one third of global GHG emissions are Scope 2.

-Scope 3 emission sources include emissions from suppliers and product users (also known as the “value chain”).
+Scope 3 emission sources include emissions from suppliers and product users (also known as the "value chain").
 Transportation of goods, and other indirect emissions are also part of this scope.
 Scope 3 emissions often represent the largest source of corporate greenhouse gas emissions, for example the use of oil sold by Aramco.
 These were estimated to represent 75% of all emissions reported to the Carbon Disclosure Project, though that percentage varies widely amongst business sectors.
 In 2022 about 30% of US companies reported Scope 3 emissions.
 However, the International Sustainability Standards Board is developing a recommendation that Scope 3 emissions be included as part of all GHG reporting.
 There are 15 Scope 3 categories.
 Examples include goods or services an organization purchases, employee commuting, and the use of sold products.
 Not every category is relevant to all organizations.

 WRI is currently developing a Land Sector and Removals Standard for its corporate reporting guidelines.
-This will include: emissions and removals from land management and land use change; biogenic products; and carbon dioxide removal technologies.
+This will include emissions and removals from land management and land use change; biogenic products; and carbon dioxide removal technologies.
+Furthermore, GHG Protocol is currently (as of 2024) updating its corporate standards and guidelines, including the Corporate Standard, Scope 2 Guidance, and the Scope 3 Standard.

 ISO 14064

 The International Organization for Standardization (ISO) published ISO 14064 standards for greenhouse gas accounting and verification in 2006.
 ISO, WRI and WBCSD worked together to ensure consistency amongst the ISO and Greenhouse Gas Protocol standards.
 ISO 14064 is based on Greenhouse Gas Protocol.
 Part 1 (ISO 14064-1:2006) specifies principles and requirements for estimating and reporting GHG emissions and removals.
 Part 3 (ISO 14064-3:2006) provides guidance for conducting and managing the verification of GHG reporting.

+PAS 2060

+PAS 2060 is a standard that describes how organizations can demonstrate carbon neutrality.
+It was developed by the British Standards Institute and published in 2010.
+Under PAS 2060 GHG estimates should include 100% of Scope 1 and Scope 2 emissions, plus all Scope 3 emissions that contribute more than 1% of the total footprint.
+Organizations must also develop a Carbon Management Plan which contains a public commitment to carbon neutrality along with a reduction strategy.
+This strategy should include a time scale for achieving neutrality, specific targets for reductions, how those reductions will be achieved and how residual emissions will be offset.